masolimano/maneage/README-hacking.md

       of the processing, put all their configuration files in a devoted directory (with the program's name) within
       `reproduce/software/config`.
 Similar to the
-      `reproduce/software/config/gnuastro` directory (which is put in the template as a demo in case you use GNU Astronomy Utilities).
+      `reproduce/software/config/gnuastro` directory (which is put in
+      Maneage as a demo in case you use GNU Astronomy Utilities).
 It is much cleaner and readable (thus less buggy) to avoid mixing the configuration files, even if there is no technical necessity.